 Dates and Times Monday through Wednesday, June 28 – June 30 Tuition: $75.00

-The Giving Circle and the Capital Region Institute for Human Rights are partnering again to bring you the 2017 Teen Summer Symposium on Human Rights, a four-day workshop open to incoming freshmen through graduating seniors, who are interested in history, social justice, politics, and international relations.
+Now in its seventh year, The 2021 Teen Summer Symposium on Human Rightsis a three-day workshop open to incoming high school freshmen through graduating seniors, who are interested in history, social justice, politics, and international relations.
 The goals of the Teen Summer Symposium are to provide participants with a deeper understanding of human rights history and humanitarian issues today and inspire them to have a positive impact on the world.

 Participants in the2021 Teen Summer Symposium will have the opportunity to work with teachers and community leaders and hear from human rights experts and advocates.